oroinc/documentation/backend/architecture/customization/index.rst

 Many items in the Oro application features, like workflows, navigation trees, datagrids, dashboard widgets, are defined in the YAML configuration files.
 You can easily adjust existing and add new items by modifying these files.
 For example, to add new sections in the System Configuration UI, modify the *Resources/config/oro/system_configuration.yml* file in your custom bundle to add new configuration option.

-.. sample

 Once added, the option may be displayed in the UI or may affect the Oro application behavior.
 You may need to implement new or customize existing features to use the new configuration option.

-.. add more examples for every type of the items/features: workflow, navigation tree, datagrid, dashboard widget

-..
-TODO <replace link when the content is synced between OroCRM and OroCommerce

 Please, see the :ref:`System Configuration <ref-format-system-configuration>` topic for sample configuration files.